 - 1. The student may be exempt the semester he/she is enrolled in health class.
-This is a one-semester option only.
+This is a onesemester option only.
 Students that must repeat the health class will not be exempt. - 2.
 The student may be exempt during competitive marching band season. - 3.
 During junior/senior years, students may be exempt for the following reasons: - a.
-For ongoing participation in varsity interscholastic athletic program. - b.
-To enroll in academic classes that are required for admission to an institution for high learning provided that failure to take such classes will result in the pupil being denied admission to the institution of his/her choice. - c.
+For ongoing participation in varsity interscholastic athletic program.
+Students are exempt the season of the sport.
+Sophomores may also take a PE exemption based on athletic participation at the 10th grade level. - b.
+To enroll in academic classes that are required for admission to an institution for high learning provided that failure to take such classes will result in the pupil being denied admission to the institution of his/her choice.

+- c.
 To enroll in academic classes which are required for graduation from high school provided that failure to take such classes will result in the pupil being unable to graduate.
 A student may not have a study hall if they are exempted from PE. - d.
-To enroll in the CHI or Work-Based Learning programs.
+To enroll in a special schedule: CHI, CNA-ICC, Construction-WBL, Welding-ICC, EMS/EMT-ICC, or Strong Start-ICC programs.